marcpaq/b1fipl/README.md

 [Tiny Basic](http://ittybittycomputers.com/IttyBitty/TinyBasic/index.htm) implemented by Tom Pittman

+## Honourable Mention

+[An Implementation of J](http://www.jsoftware.com/books/pdf/aioj.pdf) implemented by Arthur Whitney.
+See the appendix "Incunabulum".
+It's only a fragment of the J interpreter, but its conciseness is impressive.

 ## Epilogue

 Have you implemented a programming language in a single file?
 Let me know with a pull request.